-Whether you’re starting your own childcare business or refreshing your current site, this guide will provide you with daycare room ideas on how to best design your space for both infants and toddlers.
+Whether you’re starting your own childcare business or refreshing your current facility, this guide will provide you with daycare room setup ideas and tips to design your space for both infants and toddlers.

 In this article, you'll learn about the following topics: